garrandall/popular-music-data/tracks/never-can-say-goodbye-gloria-gaynor.md

 Don't want to let you go

 Hey, I never can say goodbye, boy
-Ooh baby, I never can say goodbye, no, no, no, hey
+Oh baby, I never can say goodbye, no, no, no, hey

 I never can say goodbye, oh no, I
 I never can say goodbye